 - The City of Boston’s comprehensive housing plan, Housing a Changing City: Boston 2030, includes a goal of stimulating greater housing production throughout the city, including through reforms to residential zoning.
 As part of this process, the city would “create more as-of-right support” for new development.
 Specifically, the plan proposes zoning changes to allow residential development on an as-of-right basis around selected transit centers as well as on an infill basis on vacant lots.

 - The Development Services Department in Austin, TX offers a variety of resources to build public understanding of the development process.
 For example, the city provides flowcharts for several common processes, including development and subdivision review, as well as technical checklists that can be used as reference tools.
 A series of online training videos covers topics such as an introduction to land development services, the laws that govern land development in Austin, and how to complete various applications.
-The city also has a public online permit tracker that allows visitors to see building permitAuthorization issued by the government or regulatory body that permits the construction or renovation of a home or other structures.s by status, including when the application was received and if and when the permit was issued.
+The city also has a public development tracker that allows visitors to see building permitAuthorization issued by the government or regulatory body that permits the construction or renovation of a home or other structures.s by status and receive email alerts when there are changes to major development review cases and permits.
 In addition to these web-based resources, through its Development Assistance Center, Austin provides a one-stop shop for all development consulting and permitting services.

 - Bending the Cost Curve: Solutions to Expand the Supply of Affordable Rentals, Urban Land Institute (2014) – This report reviews the factors that drive project cost and then presents a series of recommended actions to help address those costs and facilitate the creation of affordable rental housing.